SerpensSolida/SerpensBot/README.md

     ```json
     {
-       "token" : "place your token here."
+       "token" : "place your token here.",
+       "owner" : "place your discord id here."
     }
     ```

-7) Place you token in the botToken variable.
-8) You can start coding.
+7) You can start coding.